How to Get the Most for Your Money: 11 Ways to Save Money on Your Car Insurance…

 Is your credit record better than your driving record?
 If you have a good credit record, you could be eligible for discounted premiums from several auto insurance companies.

-* Fact.
-Many insurers now use your credit history as a major factor in determining what to charge you for auto insurance.
+* Fact: Many insurers now use your credit history as a major factor in determining what to charge you for auto insurance.
 In some cases, with some companies, you could save money by shifting your business to an insurer that uses credit as a rating factor – even if you have a so-so or poor driving record.
 There is another side to this coin.
 If you have a poor credit history, you could save money by moving your auto insurance to a company that does not use credit as a rating factor.
 Many insurers do not use credit as a factor.

-* Tip.
-Regardless of your credit status, you should talk to Huff Insurance to make sure you have the best situation given your credit record, good or bad.
+* Tip: Regardless of your credit status, you should talk to Huff Insurance to make sure you have the best situation given your credit record, good or bad.

 Call Huff Insurance Today!

-Call us at 410-647-1111 to go over your auto insurance plan to make sure you are getting all of the discount that you derve.
+Call us at 410-647-1111 to go over your auto insurance plan to make sure you are getting all of the discount that you deserve.
 We can make sure you are taking the steps needed to save money on auto insurance.